6 Reasons to Consider Supplements for Dogs

 Your Dog Has Urinary Tract Issues

-If your dog is prone to recurrent urinary tract infections, a cranberry supplement can help.
-“Cranberries contain compounds called proanthocyanidins that prevent E. coli bacteria from attaching to the lining of your pet’s urethra and bladder,” explains Frione.
+If your dog is prone to recurrent urinary tract infections, a cranberry supplement may help.
+“Cranberries contain compounds called proanthocyanidins that prevent E. coli bacteria from attaching to the lining of your pet’s urethra and bladder,” explains Dr. Frione.

 Your Dog Has Dementia

-As your dog gets older, she may not be as mentally sharp or alert and a cognitive supplement can enhance her life.
+As your dog gets older, they may not be as mentally sharp or alert and a cognitive supplement can enhance their life.
 Canine Cognitive Dysfunction (CCD), also known as dementia, is a neurobehavioral syndrome affecting dogs in their later years.
 It can cause disorientation, low energy levels, excessive barking, aggression, pacing, and/or other unusual behaviors.

-CBD products for pets can also help with brain function in dogs, according to Ochoa.
+CBD products for pets may also help with brain function in dogs, according to Dr. Ochoa.
 “CBD has been shown to help protect the brain,” she says.
-“CBD cannot reverse dementia, but it can help decrease the stress and anxiety that your pet may be feeling from the disease.”
+“CBD cannot reverse dementia, but it may help decrease the stress and anxiety that your pet may be feeling from the disease.”

 Your Dog Is Constipated